How Much Does it Cost to Build a Greenhouse in 2025?

 Highlights

-• The cost of a greenhouse ranges between $5 and $35 per square foot.
+• The cost to build a greenhouse ranges between $5 and $35 per square foot, with most homeowners paying $9,640.

-• Greenhouse cost is affected by size, materials, additional features (ventilation, heat, and irrigation), and type of greenhouse.
+• The cost of a greenhouse is affected by its size, materials, additional features (such as ventilation, heating, and irrigation), and the type of greenhouse.

-• Building a greenhouse can benefit plants by allowing year-round growth, ensuring efficient temperature maintenance, and maximizing hydroponic system yields.
+• Building a greenhouse can benefit plants by allowing year-round growth, ensuring efficient temperature control, and maximizing yields in hydroponic systems.

 Get quotes from up to 3 pros!